theNewDynamic/thenewdynamic.org/content/tool/jekyll.md

 tags: []
 cat_test: ''
 weight: 1
+interactions: []
+data_model: ''

 ---
-Jekyll is the most popular static site generator, and among the oldest.
-It enjoys an avid community and a dedicated core team.
+Jekyll is one of the most popular static site generators, and among the first ones.
+It still enjoys a large community and is fairly accessible.
+Jekyll powers [GitHub Pages](https://pages.github.com/) since 2009 and has contributed significantly to the new dynamic around static site generators.